 In some cases, swelling in the airways can prevent oxygen from reaching the lungs.
 This means that oxygen cannot enter the bloodstream or reach vital organs.
 Therefore, people who experience severe symptoms need urgent medical attention.

 A doctor can prescribe suitable treatments and advise a person on the best ways to manage their asthma symptoms.

-Asthma can occur in many different ways and for many different reasons, but the triggers are often the same.
-They include airborne pollutants, viruses, pet dander, mold, and cigarette smoke.
+Asthma can develop in many different ways and for many different reasons, but the triggers are often the same.
+They can include several broad categories, such as:

-The sections below list some common types of asthma.
+The sections below discuss some common types of asthma:

 Asthma is the most common chronic condition in children.
 It can develop at any age, but it is slightly more common in children than in adults.

-In 2017, children aged 5–14 years were most likely to experience asthma.
-In this age group, the condition affected 9.7% of people.
-It also affected 4.4% of children aged 0–4 years.
+In 2019, children aged 12–14 years were most likely to experience asthma.
+In this age group, the condition affected

-In the same year, asthma affected 7.7% of people aged 18 years and over.
+In the same year, asthma developed in 8% of people aged 18 years or over.

-According to the American Lung Association, some common triggers of childhood asthma include:
+According to the American Lung Association (ALA), some common triggers of childhood asthma include: